kunalkeshan/journal/logs/2024/06-14-Oct-to-20-Oct/tagging.md

 eg:

-`rc-v1.1-branch-name` shows that the next version (v1.1) is a possible relase candidate from the branch (branch name).
+`v1.1-rc-branch-name` shows that the next version (v1.1) is a possible relase candidate from the branch (branch name).

 Cool Stuff.

+edit: `rc` comes after the version